 not on time, enters SG 19 SC 13 for the month(s) for which the ISP was late and SG 19 SC 12 for the remaining ISP period; and

-enter the ongoing ISP in SAS within five business days of receipt, not to exceed the ISP end date.
+enter the ongoing ISP in SASO within five business days of receipt, not to exceed the ISP end date.

 The Supplemental Security Income (SSI)-denied Medicaid program types referenced in Section 3330, STAR+PLUS Members Requesting an Upgrade to the STAR+PLUS Home and Community Based Services (HCBS) Program, do not change in the Texas Integrated Eligibility Redesign System (TIERS) either during the initial or annual review by the Medicaid for the Elderly and People with Disabilities (MEPD) specialist.
 As part of reassessment procedures, PSU staff will remain responsible for confirming ongoing Medicaid eligibility, but is not required to request MEPD test an individual for the additional criteria, or request a change in the Medicaid program type.

-If the reassessment ISP is being submitted due to the participant's timely appeal of a STAR+PLUS HCBS program denial, staff enter the information from the old ISP, extending the end date an additional four calendar months.
+If the reassessment ISP is being submitted due to the participant's timely appeal of a STAR+PLUS HCBS program denial, staff enter the information from the old ISP, extending the end date an additional four months.
 Services continue using this ISP until a decision is received from the hearing officer.
 At that time, changes are made, if necessary, to comply with the hearing officer's decision.

 3622 Notification Requirements